discordeno/guide/src/bigbots/rest.md

 - `REST_AUTHORIZATION` is a special password you want to use to authenticate that requests being sent to your port are indeed from you.
 - `customUrl` the url where this rest process will be running.
 This can be localhost which we are using in this guide if you want all processes on same VPS or separate them to different servers for horizontal scaling. `REST_PORT` is just the port where you want the process hosted.

-Now you have an entire Rest manager ready and waiting.
+Now you have an entire REST manager ready and waiting.
 Only thing you need now, is to listen for requests.

 ## Creating HTTP Listener